algoldst/thesis/index.md

 _The most basic AR envelope generator. [[Falstad]](https://tinyurl.com/2hbvkx6p)_

 The comparator output (which we can call the true "gate" signal) swings between [0V, 12V], feeding the RC network with a 12Vpp square wave and resulting in a simple AR envelope.
 Assigning a slider to the resistor value simulates a potentiometer that allows the attack and release value to be set.
+(Warning: If you are breadboarding already, be warned that a potentiometer by itself could cause a short-circuit if you lower the value near 0Ω.
+Put a small (400Ω) resistor in series with the potentiometer to set a "lower limit" on RC resistance.)
 You can experiment with the potentiometer range: use the oscilloscope output to find a range of attack/release that feels "good" to you.
-(Be sure to read the note below about scaling simulation times.)
+Be sure to read the note below for a helpful simulation trick.

 > **Scaling Simulation Time**
 >